arviz-devs/preliz/docs/examples/logistic_distribution.md

 ---
 # Logistic Distribution

-The logistic distribution is a continuous probability distribution with a shape that resembles the normal distribution, but with heavier tails.
+The logistic distribution is a continuous probability distribution with a shape that resembles the normal distribution but with heavier tails.
+Thus, it is sometimes used as a replacement for the normal when heavier tails are needed.
 It is defined by two parameters: the mean ($\mu$) and the scale parameter ($s$).
-The mean determines the center of the distribution, while the scale parameter controls the steepness of the curve.
+The mean determines the center of the distribution, while the scale parameter controls the width.

 Its cumulative distribution function is the [logistic function](https://en.wikipedia.org/wiki/Logistic_function), which is characterized by an S-shaped curve (sigmoid curve).
 It is particularly useful in modeling growth processes, such as population growth, where the rate of growth decreases as the population reaches its carrying capacity.

-In logistic regression (whether frequentist or Bayesian flavor), the logistic distribution is used to model the probability of a binary outcome based on one or more predictor variables.
-The logistic function maps any real value into the range [0, 1], making it suitable for binary classification tasks.
+A logistic regression model is typically characterized by a Bernoulli distribution for the likelihood and the logistic function as the inverse link function.
+However, logistic regression can also be [described](https://en.wikipedia.org/wiki/Logistic_distribution#Logistic_regression) as a latent variable model where the error term follows a logistic distribution.

 ## Probability Density Function (PDF):